gradle/gradle/design-docs/dependency-management.md

 5. Change `DependencyMetaData` to add a `ComponentSelector getSelector()`
     - Default should be a `ModuleComponentSelector` with the same attributes as `getRequested()`.
     - For project dependencies this should return a `BuildComponentSelector` instance.
-6. Change the dependency reports so that they render both `id` and `publishedAs` when they are not the equal.

 This will allow a consumer to extract the external and project components as follows: